Vice President for Finance and Treasurer

 SUBSTANTIATION AND ORIGINAL RECEIPTS

-In order for a business expense to be approved and reimbursed, it must be properly substantiated by a set of written documents including the appropriate expense voucher.
+In order for a business expense to be approved and reimbursed, it must be properly substantiated.
 Original receipts for all expenditures greater than or equal to $50 are required.
-If sponsor or departmental requirements are more restrictive, the more restrictive receipt requirement will take precedence.
-Please see the relevant policy for a specific business expense for receipt and substantiation requirements: Business Expense Policy, Departmental Credit Card Policy, or Travel Policy.
+Receipts for expenditures less than $50 should not be submitted.
+If sponsor requirements are more restrictive, the more restrictive receipt requirement will take precedence.
+If a required receipt has been lost, a missing receipt affidavit must be submitted.
+Please see the relevant policy for a specific business expense for receipt and substantiation requirements: Business Expense Policy, University Credit Card Policy, or Travel Policy.

 Reimbursement as a nontaxable payment can be made as long as the expense: